-When you remember any stories you heard, think about how many of them you recognized in advertisements on television, in the promo press, on different websites and social networks.
-I’m sure they reminded you of the stories you listened to, read or watched before.
+When you remember any stories you heard, think about how many of them you recognized in advertisements on television, in the promo press, on different websites, and on social networks.
+I’m sure they reminded you of the stories you listened to, read, or watched before.

 Storytelling is no more no less than “relating a tale to one or more listeners through voice, gesture and written content.”

 This seemingly unsophisticated activity is the oldest teaching and learning method humanity counts on.

 A good story that will etch in our memory, must contain the right combination of certain elements.
 It has to be interesting, has to catch the reader’s attention, and creates a connection between the reader and the narrator.

 Very often, we forget that language is spoken, and writing is just a representation of it.

 Writing is a pretty new invention: about 5 thousand years since its first manifestations, and a couple of centuries since it gradually started becoming accessible to most people.

 Storytelling is a natural communication resource that we have as human beings.
 We respond to the story emotionally.
 Our minds and hearts open to what we are hearing.